 Erasmus guide University of Amsterdam

-Courses, housing, visa, campus life and exchange basics for studying at University of Amsterdam in Amsterdam, Netherlands.
+Courses, housing, visa, campus life and exchange basics for studying at University of Amsterdam in Amsterdam, the Netherlands.

-Why students shortlist it
+Why students choose it

-Teaching languages: English (primary for most exchange and master's courses); Dutch for some bachelor-level programmes
+Language of instruction: English (primary for most exchange and master's courses); Dutch for some bachelor-level programmes

 Partner nomination, UvA online application, course selection, transcript, passport or ID, language proof where required, and backup course choices for prerequisites or timetable clashes.

-Nomination Process
+📨Nomination Process

 Your home university International Office submits a formal nomination by the applicable deadline; without nomination, the host university will not process your application.

-Visa Support
+🛂Visa Support

 EU/EEA students do not need a visa.
 Non-EU students must apply for a Netherlands MVV entry visa and residence permit; the host university initiates the IND procedure after acceptance.

-| Semester | Nomination | Application |
+| Intake | Nomination deadline | Application deadline |

 |---|---|---|